Introducing Google Sign In for PPResume

 I chose logto (opens in a new tab) as PPResume's auth solution, and logto supports account linking with multiple social sign in providers out of the box.

-Other auth solutions like auth0 (opens in a new tab), clerk (opens in a new tab) also support account linking out of the box, you can make a choice according to your preference.
+Other auth solutions like auth0, clerk also support account linking out of the box, you can make a choice according to your preference.

 To integrate Google Sign In, simply add a new social connector to Google and follow the official guide (opens in a new tab) to complete the setup.

-Please note that if you are building a SaaS product for the public, you need to submit your app to Google for a review (opens in a new tab).
+Please note that if you are building a SaaS product for the public, you need to submit your app to Google for a review.
 It can take weeks to get a response but in my case I got approval from Google within 2 days of submitting all the required information.

 Logto Google Connector Item Logto Google Connector Detail